Calling All Stations: B-sides

 "Papa He Said" and "Banjo Man" are from the single "Congo".
-"Phret" and "7/8" (which are both instrumentals) are from the single "Shipwrecked".
+Instrumental tracks "Phret" and "7/8" are from the single "Shipwrecked".
 "Anything Now", "Sign Your Life Away" and "Run Out of Time" are from the single "Not About Us".
-All these tracks are Banks/Rutherford compositions, except "Banjo Man" which is by Banks/Rutherford/Wilson.
+All tracks are Banks/Rutherford compositions, except "Banjo Man" which is by Banks/Rutherford/Wilson.
 "Nowhere Else to Turn" is an unreleased track from the sessions that only appeared on a promotional CD.

 Personnel

 Credits adapted from the album's liner notes.